Protein supplement health benefit, risk, supplement and shake, does it help with increasing body muscle mass?

 opinion on Prevagen product made from jelly fish protein?

 A. According to their website, "Prevagen is primarily made from aequorin, the calcium-binding protein found in the jellyfish Aequorea victoria."
-My research staff and I did a search on Medline in September of 2008 for the name Prevagen, and this is what came up, " The following term was not found: Prevagen."
+My research staff and I did a search on Medline in 2008 for the name Prevagen, and this is what came up, " The following term was not found: Prevagen."
 Therefore, there's not much we can say about this product at this time.
 We also could not find any human clinical trials when we searched with the keyword " aequorin. "

 I subscribe to your newsletter and enjoy the format of answering specific reader’s supplement questions.
 This is a unique approach among internet supplement sites and one I’m sure has helped you grow the business as well as help many consumers.
 I noticed Prevagen - Brain Cell Protection is not on your list and would like to propose adding it to your website.
 I work for Quincy Bioscience, the manufacturer of Prevagen.
 We are research-based biotechnology company located in the University Research Park at Madison, WI.
 Through our partnership with the University, we have been able to demonstrate the neuroprotective property of the unique active ingredient in Prevagen, ‘apoaequoin’, a jellyfish derived calcium-binding protein.
 Prevagen was introduced 2 years ago and sales have grown steadily.
 Consumers coming to your website looking for help with memory who may already be taking existing well-known products for brain health (such as “Mind Power”) can benefit by bring Prevagen on board.